zhiyhucode/structured_random_phase_retrieval/docs/source/deepinv.denoisers.rst

 Complex Denoisers
 --------------------------
-Most denoisers in the library are designed to process real images.
-However, some problems, e.g., phase retrieval, require processing complex-valued images.The function :class:`deepinv.models.complex.to_complex_denoiser` can convert any real-valued denoiser into a complex-valued denoiser.
+Originally, the denoisers are designed to process real-valued images.
+However, some problems, e.g., phase retrieval, require processing complex-valued images.
+We hence provide a function :class:`deepinv.models.complex.to_complex_denoiser` which can convert any real-valued denoiser into a complex-valued denoiser.
 It can be simply called by ``complex_denoiser = to_complex_denoiser(denoiser)``.

 .. autosummary::
    :toctree: stubs